Japanese Market Slips () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is declining on Friday following the mostly lower close overnight on Wall Street and despite a weaker yen.
+TOKYO (dpa-AFX) - The Japanese stock market, which was closed on Monday for a public holiday, is declining on Tuesday following the mixed cues overnight from Wall Street and on a stronger yen.

-In the oil space, Inpex is down 0.2 percent and JX Holdings is losingmore than 1 percent after crude oil prices slipped overnight.
+In the oil space, Inpex is down less than 0.1 percent, while JX Holdings is edging up slightly.

-Among the other major gainers, Denka Co. is rising more than 2 percent.
-On the flip side, Tokyo Dome Corp. is losing almost 3 percent, while Kuraray Co. as well as Astellas Pharma are declining more than 2 percent each.
+Among the other major gainers, Kuraray Co. is rising almost 3 percent and Ube Industries is gaining almost 2 percent.
+On the flip side, T&D Holdings and Sony Financial Holdings are losing almost 4 percent each, while Minebea Mitsumi is down more than 3 percent.

-In the currency market, the U.S. dollar traded in the lower 113 yen-range on Friday.
+In the currency market, the U.S. dollar traded in the mid 112 yen-range on Tuesday.

-On Wall Street, stocks closed modestly lower on Thursday, partly due to profit taking following the strength seen in reaction to yesterday's monetary policy announcement by the Federal Reserve.
+On Wall Street, stocks closed mixed on Monday in another lackluster session as many traders stuck to the sidelines amid a quiet day on the U.S. economic front.
+Traders largely shrugged off disappointment with the outcome of the G20 meeting, where finance ministers failed to agree on a commitment to keep global trade free and open.

-The major European markets moved higher on Thursday.
-The U.K.'s FTSE 100 Index, the French CAC 40 Index and the German DAX Index all advanced by 0.6 percent.
+The major European markets also closed mixed on Monday.
+While the U.K.'s FTSE 100 Index has inched up by 0.1 percent, the French CAC 40 Index and the German DAX Index are down by 0.1 percent and 0.2 percent, respectively.

-A brief rally in crude oil prices fizzled Thursday amid lingering doubts about OPEC's supply quota plan.
-WTI oil settled at $48.75 a barrel, down $0.11 or 0.2 percent, near its lowest since November.
+Crude oil futures edged lower Monday amid reports that OPEC may extend its supply quota experiment beyond this year.
+WTI crude oil dipped $0.56, or 1.2 percent to settle at $48.22 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX